 How did we go about doing this project?

-Women with autism (18 years old and older) and/or their family caregivers went to York University to participate in small discussion groups.
+Autistic women (18 years old and older) and/or their family caregivers went to York University to participate in small discussion groups.
 We asked questions about what services participants use, what services they need, and what could be done to improve their service experiences.
 The participation time was approximately 1.5 hours.
 All participants received a $50 gift card.

 Who was involved?

 Women (18 years and older) with a formal diagnosis of autism who were able to participate independently in group discussions participated.
 We also looked for family caregivers of autistic women to participate in separate group discussions.

 Tint, A., Weiss, J. A., & Lunsky, Y. (2017).
 Identifying the clinical needs and patterns of health service use of adolescent girls and women with autism spectrum disorder.
 Autism Research, 10(9), 1558-1566. doi: 10.1002/aur.1806